 We have to stop using GDP as the main measure of economic well-being.
 Economic growth clearly does not portend that all is well.
 There are plenty of viable alternatives out there if they can just get some traction in the media and gain some political capital.
 We have an epidemic in the West of: rage, self-hatred, prescription drug abuse, alcohol abuse, insomnia, mental illness, obesity, chronic confusion, acute disillusionment.
 All this under the auspices of GDP as the driving force of government policy.
 I will not even mention the environmental devastation this race to the bottom has caused.

 It is too late to avert climate change but immediate action must be taken to reduce carbon emissions by the worst polluters.
 In wartime, governments have taken over parts of the economy and it seemed perfectly natural since it was the state waging the war (unlike the private sector-fought wars of late).
 Climate change is potentially far deadlier and costlier than any war humanity has ever faced.
 A five-year plan (I know, I know) should be drawn up to vastly increase and improve public transport systems, convert to renewable energy (this can be a temporary fix for the mass employment that will ensue from these changes), and reduce wastage.
-Meat should be heavily taxed so that it again becomes the delicacy it once was (for special occasions, on weekends).
+Meat should be heavily taxed so that it again becomes the delicacy it once was (for special occasions, on Sundays, etc.).
 Chicken and fish-farmed fish can temporarily mollify people’s beef with the lack of meat.
 Most significantly, we will have to shift our entire way of life away from a consumer-based economy.

 An international fund should be set up for the interim conservation of endangered species and ecosystems.
 Additional funds, equipment and personnel should be allocated to existing nature reserves.

 By taking oil out of the global equation, the Middle East will become a political irrelevancy.
 Hopefully Arab resentment towards the West and the Islamic extremism that feeds off it will fade.
 The region, along with all its petty tribal differences and shifting allegiances, can fight it out among itself.
 The West should temporarily seal its borders.
 It has to realign itself, reinvent itself, reinvigorate itself before it can cope with any more demographic upheaval.
 No existing immigrants, however, shall be deported or forcibly relocated.
-Climate change is likely to cause immigration on the scale of a biblical deluge.
+Climate change is likely to cause immigration on a scale of biblical proportions.
 The world has to be prepared to deal with that in a humane and decisive way.
 Perhaps America and Canada can lease a vast swathe of their skeletally populated northern territories as a relocation settlement.

 By taking gas out of the global economy, Russia will again fade into the lumbering, self-hating giant it always was.
 It can be left in peace to in-fight.
 Hopefully it won’t be able to afford to wage a misinformation war with the world or bully its smaller neighbours for the sake of feeling better about itself.

 That’s about it for this year Santa!
 Please don’t think me greedy for writing such a long want list but at least it’s not all for me.
 Because you will have your work cut out, I have left you 100ml of vodka on the table together with a jar of gherkins.
 I wish you a very happy Christmas.
-I, for one, intend to eat and drink myself to oblivion, à la La Grande Bouffe, in the knowledge that next year may well be worse than this historic nightmare of an annus.
+I, for one, intend to eat and drink myself to oblivion, à la La Grande Bouffe, in the knowledge that next year may well be worse than this nightmare of an annus.